jboscomendoza/GettingandCleaningData-CourseProject/README.md

     )
 ```

-# Extract only the measurements on the mean and standard deviation for each measurement.
+# Step 2.
+Extract only the measurements on the mean and standard deviation for each measurement.

 ## Setting the name of the variables

-We neeed some way to identify our variables, so we'll take the variable names contained in the file **features.text** with **read.table**, setting stringAsFactors to FALSE.
-Since the names of the features are stored in the second column of features.txt, we use **[, 2]** in read table.
+We neeed some way to identify our variables, so we'll take the variable names contained in the file "*UCI HAR Dataset/features.text*" with **read.table**, setting the parameter **stringAsFactors = FALSE**, so we get a characters instead of factors.

+This will create a data frame with the names of the features stored in its second column, so we will use **[, 2]** directly on **read.table** to subset it.
+This will get us a vector with all the variable names corresponding to the features in the data set.

-We need to keep the names of the columns containing the Activity and Subject data, so we create a vector that contains "Activity", "Subject" and the
+We also need to keep the names of the columns containing the **Activity** and **Subject** data, so we will add them to the vector with the variable names taken from *"UCI HAR Dataset/features.txt*"

-variable names in features.txt
-Then, we assign this vector to the function names, called on table_combined, to
+Finally, we assign this resulting vector **names(table_combined)**, to set the variable names in this data set to the contents of our vector.
-set the variable names.

 ```r
 names(table_combined) <-